Rechargeable Alkaline Batteries: Kiedl Expert Guide

 Rechargeable Alkaline vs. The Competition: NiMH and Lithium-ion

-In the world of rechargeable power, RAM batteries are not alone.
+in rechargeable power, RAM batteries are not alone.
 Nickel-Metal Hydride (NiMH) and Lithium-ion (Li-ion) batteries are also popular choices.
 Understanding their differences is key to making the best choice for your devices.

 Feature Rechargeable Alkaline (RAM) Nickel-Metal Hydride (NiMH) Lithium-ion (Li-ion)